Umbel convexity and the geometry of trees: Relaxations of the fork inequality and of Markov convexity

 \end{proof}

-\begin{rema} We can show that Tesserra's $q$-inequality is implied by the Markov $q$-convexity inequality using arguments along the lines of those in the proofs of Lemma \ref{lem:Markovfork1} and Proposition \ref{prop:Markov-fork}. \end{rema}
+\begin{rema} We can show that Tesserra's $p$-inequality \eqref{eq:q-tess} is implied by the Markov $p$-convexity inequality \eqref{eq:p-Markov} using arguments along the lines of those in the proofs of Lemma \ref{lem:Markovfork1} and Proposition \ref{prop:Markov-fork}. \end{rema}

-We record local analogs of the asymptotic results in Section \ref{sec:distortion}.
-These local analogs are extensions of results that are known to be valid for spaces that satisfy the Markov $q$-convexity inequality or Tessera's $q$-inequality.
+We record local analogues of the asymptotic results found in Section \ref{sec:distortion}.
+These local analogues are extensions of results that are known to be valid for spaces that satisfy the Markov $p$-convexity inequality or Tessera's $p$-inequality.
 The proofs of these local results are nearly identical to their asymptotic counterparts and can be safely omitted.
 The first result deals with distortion lower bounds.

-\begin{prop} For all $q\in(0,\infty)$, $C^f_q(\bin{2^k})\ge 2(k-1)^{1/q} $ and hence
+\begin{prop} For all $p\in(0,\infty)$, $\Pi^{usf}_p(\bin{2^k})\ge 2(k-1)^{1/p} $ and hence

-for every metric space $\metYd$ with fork cotype $q$. \end{prop}
+for every metric space $\metYd$ that is infrasup-fork $p$-convex. \end{prop}

 The second result provides compression lower bounds.